UIUC-iSchool-DataViz/is445_spring2022/week12/lecture12.md

 ## Coding

-Onto some Javascript in Idyll & volume rendering in Python (if we have time!)!
+Onto some Javascript in Idyll!